kossi-ctrl/Wired_Viz/README.md

 # Wired_Viz
-Create a website to analyze Magazine Wired USA covers.
+Create a website to analyze data from Magazine Wired USA.